Semisulcospira libertina

-Semisulcospira libertina is a species of freshwater snail with an operculum, an aquatic gastropod mollusk in the family Semisulcospiridae.
+Semisulcospira libertina is a species of freshwater snail with an operculum, an aquatic gastropod mollusc in the family Semisulcospiridae.
 Widespread in east Asia, it lives in China, Taiwan, Korea, Japan, and the Philippines.
 In some countries it is harvested as a food source.
 It is medically important as a vector of clonorchiasis, paragonimiasis, metagonimiasis and others.

 Taxonomy

 The type specimens were collected by American scientist William Stimpson during the North Pacific Exploring and Surveying Expedition (1853–1856).
 This species was originally described under the name Melania libertina by American malacologist Augustus Addison Gould in 1859.
 The specific name libertina is from Latin language and means a "freedwoman".
 Semisulcospira libertina is the type species of the genus Semisulcospira by subsequent designation.

 Kuroda (1963) and Habe (1965) considered S libertina a synonym of Semisulcospira bensoni.

 The "S. libertina species complex" consist of three species: S. libertina, S. reiniana and S. kurodai, according to Davis (1969).
 Placement of S. kurodai within this species complex was confirmed by Oniwa and Kimura in 1986.